 Etang de Font Merle

-can you buy celexa online The Etang de Font Merle in Mougins is a hidden gem.
+buy brand name Finax online The Etang de Font Merle in Mougins is a hidden gem.
 Most of the year it’s a large open meadow-like park with a very big pond.
 But in July this pond radically transforms with the blooming of Nelumbo nucifer – the largest lotus colony in Europe.

 Although Etang de Font Merle is a little off the beaten track if you love exotic plants, enjoy walking and it’s mentioned on your tour programme, then this park is for you.
 If your port of call is Cannes your journey time to the Etang is a short twenty minutes drive and under an hour if it’s Villefranche-sur-Mer.